Investigating Long-term Training for Remote Sensing Object Detection: Experiments

 \section{Experiments}

-In this session, we show our novel feature backbone fine-tuning method, \textbf{DBF} enables more accurate model learning while significantly reducing computational costs.
-Please refer to the \href{https://github.com/unique-chan/DBF}{supplementary material} for further information.
+In this section, we show our novel feature backbone fine-tuning method, \textbf{DBF} enables more accurate model learning while significantly reducing computational costs under long-term training policies with CNN-based architectures for oriented object detection in remote sensing.
+Note that CNN-based detectors can embrace the transformer as a feature backbone.